Vizual Edge Performance Trainer™ can

 Football Vision Performance Testimonials

-This is Dr. Brian Gearity Assistant Professor at the University of Southern Mississippi.
+This is Dr. Brian Gearity Assistant Professor at the University of Denver.

 I want to tell you little bit about the Vizual Edge program.
 As a former intern strength and conditioning coach for the Cleveland Indians baseball company, we were one of the first professional baseball team is using the Vizual Edge program.
 At the time we had success using the program and since then the program is been improved considerably.